 - Telogen.
 The rest phase, lasting for three to six months, and resulting in noticeable (but relatively minor) shedding.

-In a healthy individual, about 90% of your hair follicles will be in anagen phase while the other 10% are in telogen.
+In a healthy individual, about 90 percent of your hair follicles will be in anagen phase while the other 10 percent are in telogen.
 This means only about 50 – 100 hairs are shed per day.

 However, when you use supplements or other treatments to promote hair growth, you speed up the process of shedding (putting a higher percentage of hair in telogen phase).
 This is because in order to regrow, your hair follicles need to reach anagen phase which requires cycling through the other two phases.